 If knowledge is power, Calabasas is a pretty powerful place.
 61.64% of the adults in Calabasas have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 Calabasas is a very ethnically-diverse city.
 The people who call Calabasas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calabasas residents report their race to be White, followed by Asian.
-Important ancestries of people in Calabasas include Irish, German, Iranian, Russian, and English.
+Important ancestries of people in Calabasas include Irish, Iranian, English, German, and Russian.

 The most common language spoken in Calabasas is English.
 Other important languages spoken here include Persian and Spanish.